Alexander Zaldastanov: Political activities

 Zaldastanov is known for strong support of the Russian government, military, and President Vladimir Putin.
 He is also known for his admiration for former Soviet leader Joseph Stalin and homophobic views.
 Zaldastanov was one of the official torchbearers for the 2014 Winter Olympics in Sochi, and received the Order of Honour, a Russian state decoration, from Putin in 2013.

 In January 2015, Zaldastanov formed the "Anti-Maidan" movement with journalist Nikolai Starikov and several right-wing politicians.
 The group opposes "Maidan"-style democratic revolutions, specifically the Orange Revolution and 2014 Euromaidan revolts in Ukraine, as well as opposition political groups within Russia.
 Zaldastanov suggested that "Death to faggots" could be an alternate name for the Russian anti-Maidan movement.

 Sanctions

 Zaldastanov has been sanctioned by several governments, including the United States and Canada, for the Night Wolves' involvement in the unrest in Ukraine in the mid-2010s.
 The American government has accused him of personally taking part in the annexation of the Crimean peninsula by Russia in March 2014, by participating in “the confiscation of Ukrainian weapons with the Russian forces”.
 In April 2015, he and the Night Wolves were refused entry to the European Union at the Polish border.

 In July 2022, Zaldastanov was sanctioned along with other Night Wolves leaders by the EU for the group’s propaganda efforts in support of Russia’s invasion of Ukraine that began earlier the same year.
-He and his organization have indeed organized various rallies, concerts and fundraisers in support of the Russian troops and affiliated separatist groups.
+He and his organization have organized various rallies, concerts and fundraisers in support of the Russian troops and affiliated separatist groups.